 Use barcode scanning to simplify healthy food shopping

 Founded in 2016, Yuka is a Paris, France-based startup dedicated to keeping consumers informed about the food they eat.
 In January 2017, Yuka launched a free mobile shopping app that lets consumers evaluate the nutritional value of food products with a simple barcode scan.

 Barcode Scanning App

 Test our fast and reliable scanning capabilities in our demo app.

 The Yuka app simplifies the food shopping process for consumers to determine if an item has healthy ingredients.
 Using a smartphone, a shopper can scan the barcode of a food label.
 The app then displays a product card with an evaluation of the nutritional values and the ingredient list, on a scale ranging from red to green.

 Red indicates levels of unhealthy ingredients such as fat, salt, sugar and additives.
 The higher the percentage of green ingredients, the healthier the product is.
 If a product is determined to be unhealthy, the app will recommend similar alternative items that have healthier ingredients.

-Data collected by the Scandit scanning engine is referenced against the open source Open Food Facts database.
-If the item does not match one of the 100,000 food products included in Open Food Facts, the user can enter the nutritional values and the list of ingredients that are delivered to the database for analysis.
+Data collected by the Scandit engine is referenced against the open source Open Food Facts database and a proprietary cosmetics product database.
+If the item does not match one of the 400,000 food products included in Open Food Facts or 130,000 products included in the cosmetics database, the user can add to the database by entering the nutritional values and the list of ingredients themselves.
+This information is then delivered to the respective database for analysis.

-Feedback from our users on the app’s scanning capabilities has been positive...they say it scans really fast and works very well, even when there isn’t much light.
+“Feedback from our users on the app’s scanning capabilities has been positive...they say it scans really fast and works very well, even when there isn’t much light. ”